Soyuz 3: Return

 Beregovoy and Soyuz 3 came back to Earth on 30 October 1968, after completing 81 full orbits of the Earth.
 The descent module landed near the city of Karaganda in Kazakhstan, cushioned by a blizzard's snowfall.
 Despite subzero temperatures, Beregovoy's landing was so easy he said later that he hardly felt the impact at all.

 The Soviets hailed Soyuz 3 as a complete success.
 Beregovoy was promoted to Major general and named director of the national Center for Cosmonaut Training at Star City.

 Soviet disingenuousness

 The Soviet government concealed the fact that docking had been unsuccessfully attempted.
 Contemporary Western news reports described the orbital mission of Soyuz 3 in the same manner as the Soviet press, referring to a "successful rendezvous" with Soyuz 2, but characterizing it as a test with no actual ship-to-ship docking planned.
 This interpretation was largely accepted for years afterward.
-The intended docking was disclosed only after the breakup of the Soviet Union, allowing historians to reassess the presumed "success" of the mission.
+The intended docking was disclosed only after the breakup of the Soviet Union.